 “….applications without Selection Criteria Responses will not be considered…”

-In short, where you encounter Selection Criteria, you cannot afford to take them lightly.
-They are actually more important than a good resume and cover letter.
+In short, where you encounter selection criteria, you cannot afford to take them lightly.

-Addressing Selection Criteria well is quite an intense and structured process:
+Addressing selection criteria successfully is quite an intense and structured process:

 - Identify and study each criterion very carefully.
 Note the language used and the very specific areas the question covers.
 You do not want to go off topic – you will miss the ‘marks’ and not get the interview.